emqx/emqx-docs/en_US/durability/durability_introduction.md

 Durable sessions fetch messages in batches from the streams, with batch size adjustable via the `durable_sessions.batch_size` parameter.

-## Durable Sessions Across Cluster
+## Durable Storages Across Cluster

 Each node within an EMQX cluster is assigned a unique *Site ID*, which serves as a stable identifier, independent of the Erlang node name (`emqx@...`).
 Site IDs are persistent, and they are randomly generated at the first startup of the node.
 This stability maintains the integrity of the data, especially in scenarios where nodes might undergo name modifications or reconfigurations.

-Administrators can manage and monitor durable sessions across the cluster by using the `emqx_ctl ds info` CLI command to view the status of different sites.
+Administrators can manage and monitor durable storage status across the cluster by using the `emqx_ctl ds info` CLI command to view the status of different sites.

-## Hardware Requirements for Session Persistence
+## Hardware Requirements for Durable Sessions

-When session persistence is enabled, EMQX saves the metadata of persistent sessions and MQTT messages sent to the persistent sessions on disk.
+When session durability is enabled, EMQX saves the metadata of durable sessions and MQTT messages sent to the durable sessions on disk.
 Therefore, EMQX must be deployed on a server with sufficiently large storage capacity.
 To achieve the best throughput, it is recommended to use Solid State Drive (SSD) storage.

-The storage requirements can be estimated according to the following guidelines:
+The disk space requirements can be estimated according to the following guidelines:

 - **Message Storage**: The space required for storing messages on each replica is proportional to the rate of incoming messages multiplied by the duration specified by the `durable_sessions.message_retention_period` parameter.
 This parameter dictates how long messages are retained, influencing the total storage needed.
 - **Session Metadata Storage**: The amount of storage for session metadata is proportional to the number of sessions multiplied by the number of streams to which they are subscribed.